Description of sport: Competitive boys basketball consisting of 5 teams: varsity, JV, B-Squad and two 9th grade teams.

 - Dare to laugh and love

-Camp Flyers are located on the Camps and Clinics page located here.
+Camp Flyers are located on the Camps and Clinics page located here once the dates have been set.
+Information typically comes out in late February or early March.

 Where: Wayzata High School (Gyms 1-8)